chawins/Adversarial-Examples-Reading-List/README.md

 - S. Srisakaokul, Z. Zhong, Y. Zhang, W. Yang, and T. Xie, **MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks**, 2018. [[link]](https://arxiv.org/abs/1809.00065)
   - They propose a simple scheme of adversarial training with multiple models: to summarize, the first model is trained on clean samples, and each of the subsequent models is trained on a union of clean samples and FGSM adversarial examples generated from all of the models before it.
   - The robustness relies on the random model selection, and each model is not robust to its own adversarial examples but significantly more robust to adversarial examples generated from the other models.
+- Cai et al., **Curriculum Adversarial Training**, IJCAI 2018.
+  - CAT improves adversarial training (AT) using curriculum training framework where "harder samples" in this case corresponds to (1) using more steps in PGD to generate adversarial examples (Basic) and (2) a training batch comprised of increasingly larger portion of stronger adversarial examples (MIX).
+As a final step, they also combine with input quantization at test time.
+Experiments are carried out on CIFAR-10 and SVHN with $\ell_\infty$-adv on ResNet-50 and DenseNet-161.
+  - Training curve: adversarial accuracy on AT shoots up more rapidly but soon plateau after while CAT increases adversarial accuracy more slowly but exceeds AT eventually.
+  - The ablation study shows that quantization consistently improves robustness of all models.
+There is no clear trend for Basic and MIX as the results are heavily dependent on datasets.
+Basic and MIX alone can be better or worse than AT.
+Note that the evaluation uses "empirical worst-case accuracy" where best attack is chosen from PGD with various steps ($1 \leq K \leq 100$), CW, and black-box attack.
+  - Combining Basic + MIX is much worse than CAT (Basic + MIX + Quantization) or AT.
+The authors claim that this is because Basic + MIX does not to generalize to stronger attacks than the model is trained for, and that quantization helps solve this problem by memorizing now-finite input space.
+  MIX seems to be able to reduce the "catastrophic forgetting" problem: model trained with a large number of PGD steps (strong adv) is weak to attacks with a small number of steps (weak adv).

 - Mustafa et al., **Adversarial Defense by Restricting the Hidden Space of Deep Neural Networks**, 2019.
   - Propose a defense against adversarial examples, classifying samples by finding distance to "class mean" in the representation layer.
 The class mean is not really a mean but a trainable weight that is trained as an auxiliary loss (pull: mean & samples from same class. push: mean & samples from diff class, mean & mean from diff class) in addition to normal CE loss.
 Further improve robustness when combined with PGD/FGSM adversarial training.
   - The results are however not convincing.
 This method should perform much worse than Madry et al. on MNIST at $\epsilon = 0.3$, but the paper omits this result.
 Results on CIFAR-10 are also not SOTA.